iptch/2023-advent-of-code/README.md

    | |        \____/
    |_|
 ```
 May your coffee be strong and your bugs be weak!

+## Commit guidelines
+ - Put everything in your own folder
+ - Don't touch other's peoples folders
+ - Put memes into the readme

 Happy coding!